grokify/grokify.github.io/src/scrum_scrumalliance-renewal.md

 ## TL;DR

+Renewing my Scrum Alliance Certified ScrumMaster (CSM) and Certified Scrum Product Owner (CSPO) certifications exceeded my expectations and provided valuable benefits.
+This article outlines the additional knowledge and insights gained during the renewal process and emphasizes the significance of staying up-to-date with Scrum certifications.

+## Introduction

-Updating my Scrum Alliance Certified ScrumMaster (CSM) and Certified Scrum Product Owner (CSPO) certifications provided much more benefit than the anticipated pre-requisities for attending the Advacned level programs.
-Specifically, I gained the following:
+Renewing my Scrum Alliance certifications for Certified ScrumMaster (CSM) and Certified Scrum Product Owner (CSPO) turned out to be a more rewarding experience than I had anticipated.
+In this article, I will share the valuable insights and learnings I acquired during the renewal process, emphasizing the importance of staying connected with Scrum Alliance and its resources.

-1. Additional learnings and knkoweldge of the broad resources at ScrumAlliance.org, some of which I was already interested in learning more about.
-1. A knowledge and appreciation of the people who take their time to write articles on Scrum.

-In the end, I found it well worth the effort and time to get my certificates renewed.

 This is what my certificate looked like when I received it in 2012: